 |CETA focuses on interdisciplinary and undergraduate research.
-Our students work on real-world projects sponsored by industries like United Technologies and Gerber Scientific and government agencies like NASA.
-Even first-year students can get involved in research work that is about helping people.
+Our students work on real-world projects sponsored by industries like United Technologies, Pratt & Whitney, Mott Corp and Gerber Scientific and government agencies like NASA.
+Even first-year students can get involved in projects supported by industry, solving real-world problems and helping people improve their work and home lives.
 In addition, we offer a wide variety of programs in both engineering and technology as well as architecture.
-And you can get involved in a variety of professional societies from the moment you walk in.
-These organizations offer a chance to socialize with people who are interested in the same things you are, to network for internships and jobs, to attend conferences, and to learn from your peers.
-All of them are student-led.||
+You can get involved in a variety of professional societies from the moment you join CETA.
+These organizations offer a chance to socialize with others who share your interests, to network for internships and jobs, to attend conferences, and to learn from your peers.
+In addition, all CETA organizations are student-led.||

-Eighty percent of CETA's faculty hold the terminal degree in their field of expertise.
+Eighty percent of CETA's faculty hold the terminal degrees in their field of expertise.
 In addition, many of the faculty consult with industry, perform research for industry, and hold the Professional Engineer or Registered Architect designations.
 Because of their education and experience, our faculty can offer you what you need to learn to succeed in your career.
 Faculty by department

 In addition, CETA hosts executives of local and regional business and industry, education, civic organizations, and graduates of CETA that sit on the Board of Visitors, which advises the College about what skills graduates need to be able to work after they complete their education and more.
 The board also assists the College in securing external support of its programs, assists in recruiting competent faculty and capable students, and assists in job placement for students and graduates.
 Board of Visitors.